 Walls and overhead spaces are ideal storage and organization areas.
 You can mount bike racks on the walls, install hooks for mounting hand and garden tools.
 There are overhead platforms on pulleys, so you can slide on storage bins and lift them back up and out of the way again.
 Just make sure you'll still have enough overhead space for walking and gosh, parking your car, after installing these platforms.

 Garages are notorious for collecting small things such as weed trimmer string, nuts and bolts, nails, extension cords, garden twine, seed packets, and so on.
-But if you have a dedicated storage container for each type of item, you’ll serve two purposes at once.
+If you have a dedicated storage container for each type of item, you’ll serve two purposes at once.
 First, you’ll know exactly where to find what you’re looking for when you need it.
-And second, you won’t have to fish through a stack of other items to locate what you need, even if you do know for a fact that it’s under the pile of garden gloves, shrub shears and tomato plant stakes.
+Second, you won’t have to fish through a stack of other items to locate what you need, even if you do know it’s under the pile of garden gloves, shrub shears and tomato plant stakes.